Veterinary Assistant Full Job Market

 Some facilities are open 24/7, so night and weekend schedules are also an option if that works better for you.

-Keep in mind, too, that working as a veterinary assistant (and gaining priceless real-world experience) is a great first step on a lifelong career path towards becoming a veterinarian or vet technician.
+Keep in mind that working as a veterinary assistant (and gaining priceless real-world experience) is a great first step on a lifelong career path towards becoming a veterinarian or vet technician.
 Veterinary assistant training is also a huge plus if you want to do rescue or volunteer work.
-(And achieve your pet sainthood.)

 Pay Scale

-Of course, salaries vary by employer, geographic location, and experience.
-But the Bureau of Labor Statistics estimates the median annual wage for veterinary assistants is $29,780.
-Looking at the overall range, pay usually lands somewhere between $22,920 and $38,860 per year, depending on your specific skill set and experience level.*
+Salaries vary by employer, geographic location, and experience, but the Bureau of Labor Statistics estimates the median annual wage for veterinary assistants is $34,740.*

 Besides steady pay, you may also qualify for invaluable healthcare benefits.